Inflation is affecting everything!

 Inflation is the increase in the average prices of things over time.
 It affects everyday expenses like fuel, your favorite takeout coffee, energy bills, and even the McDonald's soft serve (which is now three times more expensive than a few years ago!).

-It goes back to the concept that 'a dollar today, is worth more than a dollar tomorrow’, meaning if you purchase today, it will essentially cost you less now than it would in the future.
+This concept revolves around the idea that 'a dollar today is worth more than a dollar tomorrow.'
+In simple terms, if you buy something today, it will cost you less now than it would in the future.

 The fact is, we don’t know what is going to happen tomorrow and no one saw this coming, not even the Reserve Bank of Australia who predict interest rates saw inflation coming in at the top end of 3%.

-There are two main reasons as to why inflations happen:1.
-Demand-Pull inflation
+There are two main reasons as to why inflations happen:

-When something is so popular that the supplier can’t meet the demand of it, prices go up to reflect that.
+When something is so popular that the supplier can’t meet its demand for it, prices go up to reflect that.

-For the building industry this has resulted in global supply shortages in both materials and labour.2.
-Cost-Push inflation
+For the building industry, this has resulted in global supply shortages in both materials and labour.

 Where the costs of producing the goods and services like raw materials and wages go up, to which price rises are then passed onto customers.